schriftgestalt/glyphs-packages/README.md

 ![Window](https://github.com/schriftgestalt/glyphs-packages/blob/master/images/Screenshot.png?raw=true)

-### Format
+### Adding plug-in or script entries

+* Please add **new entries at the end of the list.** This keeps track of recent entries.
+Hint: you can search for a triple asterisk `***` to quickly find a comment that serves as a placeholder.
-Separate multiple entries with commas.
-Best place to put it is right behind the closing curly brace `}` at the end of the entry.
+* **Separate multiple entries with commas.** Best place to put it is right behind the closing curly brace `}` at the end of the entry.
+You can leave the odd comma behind the last closing curly brace: `{...},`

-Please add new entries to the end of the list.
+* Best practice: fork this repository, add your plug-in and send a pull request.
+* **Verify your entry.** A broken plist file breaks the Plugin Manager for everyone.
+To verify your changes, run the `Parse Packages.command` and see the output in the Terminal window that opens.
+It must say `packages.plist: OK`.
+(If the .command does not work for you, run the command `plutil -lint packages.plist` in a Terminal window to check for syntax errors.)

 #### Required Fields